dtrelogan/react-formstate/docs/modelInjection.md

 #### Note

-do not read too much into the use of defaultValue as a property name. react-formstate uses [controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components)
+Do not read too much into the use of defaultValue as a property name, react-formstate uses [controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components)

-#### injecting outside of the constructor
+#### Injecting outside of the constructor

-if necessary you can alternatively use a unit of work for injection
+If necessary you can alternatively use a unit of work for injection (a unit of work in react-formstate is a wrapper around a call to this.setState):

 ```es6
 constructor(props) {